MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

-Saving the edited Simulation or Model
+Saving the Edited Simulation or Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 After editing the file or model, you can save the file using the save() method.
 This method takes a single argument: the desired file path or name.
 Without specifying the full path to the desired storage location, the file will be saved in the current working directory.